-Aimpoints are the nominal positions on the detector where the flux from a point source with no commanded offsets is placed.
+Aimpoints are the nominal positions on the detector where the flux from a point source is placed.
 Note there is a slight (20") distinction between the aimpoint and the on-axis position, which for most practical purposes can be ignored.
-The aimpoints are discussed in detail in the Chapters about each instrument and in Chapter 3.
+The aimpoints are discussed in detail in the chapters about each instrument and in Chapter 3.